linjunpop/obsidian-badge/README.md

 - Make sure you have a `README.md` file in the root of your repo.
 - Make a pull request at https://github.com/obsidianmd/obsidian-releases to add your plugin.

-### How to use

-- Clone this repo.
-- `npm i` or `yarn` to install dependencies
-- `npm run dev` to start compilation in watch mode.

 ### Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

 ### Improve code quality with eslint (optional)

 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.
 - To use eslint with this project, make sure to install eslint from terminal:
   - `npm install -g eslint`
 - To use eslint to analyze this project use this command: